What are Ortho Biologics?

 - Tendon injuries

-Bone marrow aspiration concentrate (BMAC): BMAC is obtained after processing bone marrow that is removed from your pelvic bone.
-BMAC is rich in stem cells, which produce proteins and growth factors necessary for healing and reducing inflammation.
+- Bone marrow concentrate (BMC): BMC is obtained after processing bone marrow that is removed from your pelvic bone.
+BMC is rich in stem cells, which produce proteins and growth factors necessary for healing and reducing inflammation.

-Adipose tissue: Adipose tissue or fat cells have remarkable healing and regenerative properties.
-It is typically obtained from your waist, processed to remove impurities and inflammatory components, and then injected at the site of injury.
+- Micro Adipose Grafts: Adipose tissue or fat cells have remarkable healing and regenerative properties.
+Micro adipose grafts are typically obtained from your waist, processed to remove impurities and inflammatory components, and then injected at the site of injury.

-Amniotic products: Amniotic tissue products such as amniotic membrane and amniotic fluid can reduce inflammation and promote healing in tissues due to their cellular content and presence of hyaluronic acid.
-Amniotic tissues support the fetus in the womb.
-They are obtained from a consenting healthy donor following an elective cesarean section delivery.
-These products are carefully screened before use.
+- Amniotic Membrane: Amniotic membrane can reduce inflammation and promote healing in tissues due to their cellular content and presence of hyaluronic acid.
+Amniotic membrane supports the fetus in the womb.
+It is obtained from a consenting healthy donor following an elective cesarean section delivery.
+The amniotic membranes are carefully screened before use.
 They are available as injections or patches.